 The fibula is the smaller of the two shin bones on the outside of the lower leg.
 It can be felt as the bony lump on the outside of the ankle called the lateral malleolus and runs up the outside of the leg to the knee.
 Its purpose is mainly to provide a surface for muscles to attach to whereas the large Tibia bone bears most of the weight.

 A Maisonneuve injury occurs when the membrane connecting the tibia and fibula at the ankle is torn (high ankle sprain), along with a fracture higher up the fibula.
-This may appear as a simple fibula fracture with mild to moderate pain when the ankle is unstable and requires surgery to stabilize the ankle joint.
+This may appear as a simple injury with mild to moderate pain.
+But the ankle is unstable and requires surgery to stabilize the joint.